 FIS is an independent and non-profit school governed by a board made up of 12 elected parents and representative members from the French Consulate.
 A staff of 360 from 27 countries make up the FIS team located across four campuses.

 The majority of students (more than 2,000 in the academic year 2016-17) enrol in the French stream, which follows the French curriculum and works towards the Diplome National du Brevet at middle school, and the Baccalauréat diploma at secondary school.
 At primary level, the French stream offers the choice of classes in French with English taught as a second language or bilingual classes in French and English, whereby each class has two teachers: one a native French speaker, the other a native English speaker.
 At secondary level (from Year 7/6eme), all students take bilingual classes.

 The international stream had a lower but still very substantial 642 students of 30 different nationalities from reception to Year 13 in the academic year 2016-17.
-It follows the UK National Curriculum to IGCSE, and then switches to the IBDP in Years 12-13.
-International stream students receive specialist teaching in French, music, Mandarin and PE.
+It follows the National Curriculum for England to IGCSE, and then switches to the IBDP in Years 12 – 13.
+International stream students receive specialist teaching in French, music, Mandarin, and PE.